 With a wave of food trends changing the Australian dining scene, incorporating up-and-coming crazes into your next Sydney, Brisbane, Melbourne, Canberra, Perth or Adelaide corporate catering event is easier than ever.
-Check out our top four fads below!
+Check out our top four office catering fads below!

 While cigarettes may be a faux pas, smoking food is back and bigger than ever.
 Restaurants across Sydney, Melbourne and Brisbane are embracing the smouldering flavour trend with smoked butter, fruit, vegetables, meat and fish all on the grills.
 Even the humble H20 has made an appearance, with smoke essence added to water to heighten flavour in soups and stews.

-Try the intriguing smoked Camembert from Sydney’s The Catering Department.
+Try the intriguing smoked Camembert from Sydney office caterer, The Catering Department.
 Served with whiskey-soaked figs, pickled apples, nuts and assorted crackers, it will get you on the smoked trend in no time.

 Incorporate a touch of the East Coast in your next office catering order with a classic New York bagel.
 The humble bread has come a long way in Australia, with new venues popping up across Sydney and Melbourne.
 The perfect sandwich substitute for corporate catering, a New York-style bagel is chewy and utterly moreish.

-Try Melbourne corporate caterer Catering on Coventry’s, your answer to the trend, with a New York-style bagel with smoked salmon, cream cheese and chives, or try the cream cheese and blueberry jam.
+Try Melbourne corporate caterer Catering on Coventry, your answer to the trend, with a New York-style bagel with smoked salmon, cream cheese and chives, or try the cream cheese and blueberry jam.
 The Bagel Boys deliver the best bagels to Brisbane offices and have even been told by New Yorkers they are as good as the ones they get back home!

 Turns out you do make friends with salad!
 Organic produce has become more and more popular, with farmers’ markets and supermarkets alike catering to the pesticide-free trend.
 Nutrient-rich superfoods such as spouted grains, chia, and camu are a great way to boost your wellbeing at your next office meeting!